coffin399/ProjectMOMOKA/docs/README_en.md

 ### Image Generation Feature Details

+#### Built-in Diffusers Pipeline

+The built-in image generation engine uses diffusers and runs entirely within the bot.
+No external services are required.

+**Setup:**
+1. Place your models under `models/image-models/<model_name>/`
+2. Configure `provider: "local"` in `config.yaml` (this is the default)
+3. The engine will automatically discover and load available models

-#### Stable Diffusion WebUI Forge Integration
+#### Optional: WebUI Forge Integration

-If [Stable Diffusion WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) is running, you can request image generation from the bot.
+If you prefer to use an existing [Stable Diffusion WebUI Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) instance, you can configure it as an alternative:

 **Important:** When starting WebUI Forge, you **must** specify the `--api` flag:
 ```bash
 python webui.py --api
 ```

-Without this flag, the bot cannot access the WebUI Forge API.
+Set `provider: "forge"` in `config.yaml` to use this option.

 #### Prompts